PatrickElmer/magicli/README.md

 # magiᴄʟɪ✨

-Automatically generates a CLI from functions.
+Automatically generates a CLI from functions of a module.

 ## Install